Alluja-LLC/KnokKnok-Bugs/README.md

 ## Solved Internal Bugs
 This list contains recently-fixed bugs that were found through internal testing.
 These fixes will be released in the next version of KnokKnok:

-- "Share KnokKnok" sheet failed to alert user that sharing was successful